rdotchin/TidyGit/README.md

 ## About:
 TidyGit is an automated GitHub repository beautifier.

-When a repository is selected it will be cloned to the  server, a new branch created, checkout new branch, parse the directory, beautify all JavaScript/HTML/CSS files, git add, git commit, git push the branch and create a pull request for the user.

-Pusher is implemented to provide real time updates through websockets.
+When the user selects a repository TidyGit will
+* Clone the repo
+* Create a new branch called TidyGit
+* All HTML/CSS/JS files will be beautified recursively
+* The changes will be committed and pushed
+* A pull request will be created for the user

 ## Custom Beautify Options